cleph01/it-active-directory-azure/README.md

 #### Force Group Policy Update AGAIN (on the Client VM):

-- On the Windows 10 client VM, open a command prompt as administrator.
-- Run the command `gpupdate /force`.
-- This will force the client to retrieve and apply the new GPO

 <p>
     <img width="625" alt="image" src="https://github.com/user-attachments/assets/520ea852-0303-44ea-9c9f-055ae652f1f8" />
 </p>

 #### Test RDP Access AGAIN (with Prev.
 Attempted User):

-- From another domain-joined machine, or from a machine that has network access to the Client VM, attempt to RDP into the client using a domain user account.

 #### SUCCESS!
 <p>